Welcome to Part Four of our Website Traffic Blueprint article series, where we explain how to create an automated web traffic machine using WordPress.

 (CommentLuv)

-The native WordPress commenting feature lets your blog readers engage with your site, post comments, reply to existing comments and engage with your content.
+The WordPress built-in commenting feature lets your blog readers interact with your web site, post new comments, reply to other users and engage with your content as part of an online community.

-You can enhance the WordPress default commenting feature with a 3rd-party plugin that integrates your comments with social media, helping to spread and share your content online.
+You can expand the WordPress default commenting feature using third-party commenting plugins that integrate with social media, helping to spread and share your content online.

-(CommentLuv Premium version can encourage a greater level of commenting and improve user engagement on your website.)
+(CommentLuv can encourage a greater level of commenting and improve user engagement on your web site.)

 Social Link Machine

-SocialLinkMachine is a set-and-forget plugin that allows you to automatically drip-feed content, build backlinks, include relevant YouTube videos and images, and second-tier links and social signals on auto-pilot …
+SocialLinkMachine is a plugin for WordPress that lets you syndicate content, build backlinks, include relevant images and videos, and social signals on auto-pilot …

-With Social Link Machine installed, you can automatically syndicate your content to over 30 online platforms, including:
+With Social Link Machine installed, you can automatically syndicate and drip-feed your content to over 30 authority websites, such as:

-- Social Bookmarking Sites: e.g. Delicious, Folkd, Plurk, Reddit, etc.
+- Bookmarking Sites: e.g. Delicious, Diigo, Plurk, Zotero, etc.

-Visit this site to learn more about this plugin: Social Link Machine
+Go here to learn more about this great plugin: Social Link Machine

-Also, if you would like to know more about setting up social media tracking (so you can get useful information about your content marketing campaigns), we have written a detailed article where we explore many social media measurement tools that are worth checking out and knowing about.
-Go here for more details:
+Also, if you would like to know more about setting up social media monitoring (so you can get actionable information about your content marketing efforts), we have written a detailed article about social media monitoring tools that you may want to check out.
+If you would like to learn more here:

 Kickstart Your WordPress Traffic System